Grinnz/song-request-queue/README.md

 ## Song format

-Songs can be manually added on the Admin page, but can also be imported in CSV format.
+Songs can be manually added on the Admin page, but can also be imported in CSV or JSON format.
 The CSV format is expected to be that exported by the C3 Tools Setlist Manager, or in general to have headers and the following columns (order not important):
 * Song Title
 * Artist